-Why shall i book a private transport from Singapore to Malaysia?
+Why shall i book a private car transport from Singapore to Malaysia?

-Apart from getting the best service and having the whole vehicle to yourself, it offers you the flexibility to decide on the time and place of pick up.
+Apart from getting the best service and having the whole car to yourself and your family, it offers you the flexibility to decide on the time and place of pick up.
 We may propose an alternative pick-up time for popular weekends or holidays.

-How to choose the correct private taxi company for travelling to Malaysia?
+How to choose the correct private car / taxi company for travelling to Malaysia?

 Apart from the price, you may take these into your considerations.